-There are 7 major proposed transmission corridors for bringing dirty Canadian hydropower to the Northeast U.S. These will connect at the Canadian-U.S. border and then travel over 1,000 miles into remote areas of Eastern Canada through the Hydro-Quebec and Nalcor Energy network.
+There are 7 major proposed transmission corridors for bringing Canadian hydropower to the Northeast U.S. Out of these 7 proposals, 3 are active (Champlain Hudson Power Express, New England Clean Energy Connect, and New England Clean Power Link).
+These will connect at the Canadian-U.S. border and then travel over 1,000 miles into remote areas of Eastern Canada through the Hydro-Quebec’s and Nalcor Energy’s network.

 Hydro-Quebec also connects to the Churchill Falls generating station on the Churchill (Grand) River in Labrador.